-What do I eat as a whole food vegan every day?
+What do I eat as a whole food plant-based no oil vegan every day?

 What I eat every day is the MOST commonly asked question I get asked by people interested in going vegan (besides where I get my protein - which is also answered in this post.)
 The basic idea is to eat lots of whole foods such as all those listed on my Naturally Vegan Foods Cheat Sheet and to mix and match them depending on what I have handy in the fridge as well as in batch cooking and using up leftovers.
 Cooking a couple of big batches of things like a soup, muffins, berry syrup, Rawnola or beans goes a long way toward making meals easy to put together on different days.

 Every day I try to eat lots of greens, beans, fruits and grains so I get lots of protein, calcium, fiber and cancer-fighting antioxidants.
-You'll notice I eat few, if any, processed foods and I also eat out once or twice per week, sometimes none at all and that I repeat many meals because I love them and it keeps things simple.
+You'll notice I eat few, if any, processed foods and I also rarely eat and that I repeat many meals because I love them and it keeps things simple.
 Also, I list 2 snacks every day, which you might think is a lot of food.
-But the very best thing about eating a whole food vegan diet is that you eat a lot of nutrient dense food, but very few calories.
+But the very best thing about a whole food plant-based no oil way of eating is that you eat a lot of nutrient dense food, but very few calories.
 That's what leads to this magical phenomenon of effortless weight loss.
 Add to that saving as many animals as possible by not eating them and opting out of the most destructive industry to the planet and you've got a win-win-win.

 People who eat the Standard American Diet (the acronym for that is SAD, and for good reason) have trouble visualizing what they could possibly eat if they didn't eat meat, eggs, milk and cheese, so here's 5 complete days of my meals and snacks.